PierreMarchand20/personal_webpage/content/post/Extensions_for_VS_Code/index.md

 tags = ["computer tools","vscode"]
 categories = []

+# Does the project detail page use math formatting?
+math = true

 # Projects (optional).
 #   Associate this post with one or more of your projects.
 #   Simply enter your project's folder or file name without extension.